 The race-day forecast folds into the plan: electrolytes and a heat strategy when it's hot, layering and thermal comfort when it's freezing.
 The mountains turn fast — the plan accounts for it.

-Carried load costs almost 1:1 — at your weight, 2 kg of spare water is ~2.5% extra energy across the whole race (Martínez-Noguera, 2024).
-The planner combines your weight, the route profile and the forecast to tell you how much water to carry on each leg — and turns the excess into lost minutes.
+Carried load costs you on every climb — water you don't need turns into lost energy across the race, backed by current research.
+The planner tells you how much to carry on each leg.
 Mandatory kit stays untouched: it trims only the surplus, never safety.

 What's inside